NADrezaERI/EinsteinFieldEquations/README.md

 # EinsteinFieldEquations
-This code is written with Mathematica 13.3 and will compute some key ingredients of standard general relativity.
+This code is written with Mathematica 13.2 and improved by version 13.3.
+It will compute some key ingredients of standard general relativity.
 Using it is straightforward, you only need to input Coordinates, Metric Tensor, and Stress-Energy Tensor in the input section and after you run the entire notebook it will show

 1 - Metric Tensor